 However, as stated earlier, helmets cannot keep the brain from bouncing around the skull.
 The NFL is also encouraging more players to self-report and recover from existing concussions before rejoining the game.
 In 2019, that roughly one-third of all concussion evaluations resulted from some degree of self-reporting by the player.
 They have also spoken about improving techniques, such as having players make sure their necks and head are angled upward when tackling.

 How to Prevent Concussions: All the Different Ways to Prevent Concussions So You Can Stay Healthy

 When it comes to concussions and everyday life, the best way to prevent a concussion is caution and trying to keep from getting into accidents, to begin with.

-Simple things like holding onto handrails, using non-slip carpets and rugs, especially in wet areas, and making sure areas are well lit to avoid getting into accidents are a huge help.
+Simple things like holding onto handrails, using non-slip carpets and rugs, especially in wet areas, and making sure areas are well-lit to avoid getting into accidents are huge helps.

 You may also be asking yourself, “do helmets prevent concussions?”
 No helmet can protect 100% against a concussion.
 It can, however, protect the skull and help prevent more severe brain injuries, such as cranial bleeding.
 However, they can’t protect against all brain injuries.

 A proactive approach to reducing concussion risk includes better awareness of both the rules and your surroundings, proper fitting equipment and by increasing neck strength and training the neck to be prepared for impacts that can come from anywhere.

 When it comes to ways to prevent concussions in football, it is important to wear proper concussion-prevention equipment.
 Helmets, while again not 100% effective, can potentially save your life when dealing with severe brain injuries.